Sharibb/Obsidian-Cyber/Networking/Common-Protocols/01-Application-Layer-Protocols/04-DNS Protocol.md

   *Mitigation:* Use **DNSSEC** (DNS Security Extensions) to authenticate responses.
 - **DDoS Attacks:** Overwhelm DNS servers with traffic.
   *Mitigation:* Deploy anycast routing and rate limiting.

 ---

-Let me know if you'd.continue, append but dont write from the start

- Here’s the continuation, focusing on advanced DNS topics and optimizations without repeating prior sections:

----